Hushoffice

 The hushWall customizable space divider enables spontaneous collaboration.
 It's a whiteboard on wheels that goes where the ideas flow.
 Perfect for visual learners.

-A quick fix for those who can never seem to “get ahead?”
+A quick solution for individuals who never seem to make progress

 Hushoffice hushAccess.L ADA compliant office pod for open plan layouts